iSHAREScheme/iSHARESatellite/INSTALL.md

 - 443/TCP,80/TCP for Application middleware and UI
 - 7051/TCP and 8051/TCP for HLF Peers
 - 8443/TCP for Keycloak instance (user management backend)
-- Optionally, 8081/TCP for explorer instance (hyperledger explorer).
-This port only needs to be open if users require access outside your network.
-Perhaps necessary when hosted on cloud.

 # <a id="get_start"> 4.
 Getting Started </a>